GNOME/tinysparql/docs/reference/libtracker-sparql/ontologies.md

 Ontologies may be split in multiple documents in a same directory.
 The individual ontology files do not need be self-consistent (e.g. they may use definitions from other files), but all the ontology files as a whole must be self-consistent.
-Tracker will not open or create a RDF triple store if the ontology is not consistent, and will roll back any change if necessary.
+TinySPARQL will not open or create a RDF triple store if the ontology is not consistent, and will roll back any change if necessary.

-Tracker loads the ontology files in alphanumeric order, it is advisable that those have a numbered prefix in order to load those at a consistent order despite future additions.
+TinySPARQL loads the ontology files in alphanumeric order, it is advisable that those have a numbered prefix in order to load those at a consistent order despite future additions.